Busan South Korea Travel Guide

 Renting a portable Wi-Fi device is popular for groups.
 South Korea offers ubiquitous internet access with widespread free public Wi-Fi.

 Korean is the official language.
-English proficiency varies, higher in tourist areas.
+English proficiency varies, more expensive in tourist areas.
 Translation tools are invaluable.

-Learning a few basic Korean phrases is always appreciated by locals and produces interactions smoother.
+Learning a few basic Korean phrases is always appreciated by locals and makes interactions smoother.

 Download essential translation apps and consider your SIM/eSIM/Pocket Wi-Fi options before your arrival for immediate connectivity.

-Banks generally open 9:THE HOURS of 12 am to 4:00 PM, Monday to Friday.
+Banks generally open 9:MIDNIGHT TO 4:00 PM, Monday to Friday.
 ATMs are widely available 24/7 at banks, subway stations, and local stores.

 Big stores and large malls open 10:00-10:30 AM and nearby 9:00-10:00 PM.
 Smaller shops and markets may have longer or more varied hours.